unCharles/DnD-NFC/README.md

 # DnD-NFC

 DnD-NFC is a visual management tool for Dungeon Masters for Dungeons & Dragons.
-Manage character sheets, and graphical visuals.
+Manage character sheets, and visuals.

 Manage character sheets for all your players.
 Manage your collection of maps and images.